M3SOulu/WinGUICrawler/Win GUI Crawler/README.md

 ```bash
 WinAppDriver.exe 4724
 ```
-There several scripts in this project.
+There are several scripts in this project.
 Let's go through each one and their usage.

 - Taking screenshots by keypress is possible with **take_screen.py**, everything will be saved in the *./take_screen* directory unless differently specified.
 Before running it, the Windows application under test needs to be specified under *desired_caps["app"]* (either by automation Id or exe location).
 To run mspaint for example:
 ```Python